WebDesigner32/TournamentResults/README.md

 ##**Purpose of Project**

 To have a Python module that uses the PostgreSQL database to track players and matches from a Swiss style tournament.
-This involves "defining the database schema (SQL table definitions), and writing code that will use it to track a Swiss tournament."
+This involves, "...defining the database schema (SQL table definitions), and writing code that will use it to track a Swiss tournament."

 ##**How to Obtain Code**